open-dmsrs/EmitMapper/readme.md

 *  Step one
-  Initial import all of the codes from older emitmapper - Done Compile success  - work in process
+  Initial import all of the codes from older emitmapper - Done Compile success  - Done

 *  Step two
-  Initial import all of the unit test code
+  Initial import all of the unit test code - Done Running success - Done
-  Running success

 *  Step three
-  Import all of components
+  Import all of components - Work in Process
   Running success

 ## Supported platforms:

+* NETStandard 1.6
-* Microsoft .NET Framework 3.5
+* .Net Framework 4.6?
 * Microsoft Silverlight 3
-* Mono
 ## About Emit Mapper

 * Overview